pedromfedricci/books-futures-explained/src/1_futures_in_rust.md

 In contrast to leaf futures, these kind of futures do not themselves represent an I/O resource.
-When we poll them they will run until they get to a leaf-future which returns `Pending` and then yield control to the scheduler.
+When we poll them they will run until they get to a leaf-future which returns `Pending` and then yield control to the scheduler (which is a part of what we call the runtime).

 ## Runtimes